kcotoi/Interactive-Report-Checbox/README.md

     * Clear selections of a certain report on change of page items.
     * Refresh report on change of page items.
 * Checkboxes are not rendered if the view is Chart,Pivot or Group by.
+* Render display only checkboxes.
+You have an attribute to specify static ids of columns which you would like to render as display only checkbox.
+User will be able to filter/sort the report using these columns.
+  * NOTE: Source values of these columns should be (Y/N), only these values are recognized by the plugin to set the state of the checkbox as (checked/unchecked).
 * Basic logging for Info Debug Level and advanced logging for App Trace Debug Level.

 ## Plugin Settings